Marc3842h/wontfix.club/README.md

 # wontfix.club Frontend

+**This project is getting deprecated.
+I'll be working forward to a new, improved version of wontfix.club that will be developed on the `v2` branch.**

 This is the frontend for wontfix.club.
 This site is pretty edgy and uses a lot of jQuery.
 Viewer discretion is advised.